How Immigrants Can Start Investing in the United States (Step-by-Step)

 Open a brokerage account at a reputable, low-cost institution.
 Fund it with whatever amount you can manage.
 Buy a diversified, low-cost index fund.
 Set up automatic monthly contributions.
 Stay invested through the ups and downs.

-That is it.
 That is the foundation of wealth building.